-- At the beginning of the semester, each extern completes a Learning Contract outlining the extern's individual learning objectives for the externship placement.
-The Field Supervisor must acknowledge familiarity with our expectation of externs and supervisors, as well as the extern's individual learning objectives. - The Field Supervisor will be expected to communicate with the extern's Law College supervisor throughout the semester, including a mid-term evaluation (completed with the extern) and a final evaluation (completed independently) to the Law College after the externship hours have been completed. - The Field Supervisor will allow the Externship Supervisor to visit the placement for a site visit wherein the extern's progress will be discussed and observed.
-Out-of-town placements may require a video conference.
+- At the beginning of the semester, each extern completes a Learning Agreement outlining the extern's individual learning objectives for their externship.
+The field supervisor must acknowledge familiarity with the expectations of externs and supervisors, as well as the extern's individual learning objectives. - The field supervisor will be expected to communicate with the extern's faculty supervisor throughout the semester by completing biweekly check-in surveys, a mid-term evaluation (submitted by the extern), and a final evaluation (also submitted by the extern).
+All feedback is shared with the faculty supervisor, but biweekly check-in surveys are not shared with the student absent consent from the field supervisor. - If requested by the faculty supervisor, the field supervisor will allow the faculty supervisor to visit the externship site for a site visit, during which the extern's progress will be discussed.
+Externships that are remote-only may be conducted via video conference.